Cleaning & Organizing

 A collection of romantic comedies, a bookshelf filled with science fiction novels, and a secret stash of chocolate reveal the hobbies and habits you probably don’t openly boast about…but it’s hard to hide those from the cleaner!
 Stapf says, “Don’t worry, we won’t sell you out.”

 Sure, you have a treadmill and dumbbells, but do you use them?
 If they’re covered in dust or serving as a clothing rack, cleaners know your fitness regime is on a temporary hiatus.
-Don’t miss these simple housecleaning tricks you’ll wish you knew sooner.
+Test out these simple housecleaning tricks you’ll wish you knew sooner.

 Online shopping addiction